ericoc/zabbix-slack-alertscript/README.md

 Additionally, you can have multiple different Zabbix users each with "Slack" media types that notify unique Slack users or channels upon different triggered Zabbix actions.

+If you are interesting in longer notification messages (with line breaks for example), you may want to reference [this pull request](https://github.com/ericoc/zabbix-slack-alertscript/pull/16) or [any number of forks of this repository](https://github.com/ericoc/zabbix-slack-alertscript/network).

 Testing
 -------